misuo/spirit-markdown/readme.md

      *** No errors detected
      ~~~~

-# To-do
+# To Do

 * [ ] Verify/examine that all unit tests are running.
 Resolve those which fails.
-* [ ] Ensure that unit tests matching the John Grubers standard unit tests are part of unit tests.
+* [ ] Ensure that unit tests matching the John Grubers standard unit tests ([downloaded here](http://daringfireball.net/projects/downloads/MarkdownTest_1.0.zip)) are part of unit tests.
 Missing ones should be added.
-* [ ] Ensure that unit tests matching the CommonMark unit tests are part of unit tests.
+* [ ] Ensure that unit tests matching the CommonMark unit tests ([found here](https://github.com/michelf/mdtest/)) are part of unit tests.
 Missing ones should be added.
 * [ ] *... other?*

 # Ideas

+* [ ] Unit tests from other sources, e.g. https://github.com/karlcow/markdown-testsuite
 * [ ] Add performance measurements to compare with other implementations.

 # License